michaelheilmann/idlib-file-system/documentation/idlib_get_file_type.md

 ```

 ## Description
-Get the type of a file.

-## Description
 This function gets the type of a file.

 If this function succeeds it returns `IDLIB_SUCCESS` and `*fileState` was assigned a `Nucleus_FileState` value.